lizard-buzzard/spring-security-user-registration/README.md

 A lot of development in connection with the development of the functionality of changing the user's password.
 For the most part, this development is a repetition of the way that was done in developing classes for registering a new user.
 The working draft variant of user's password change scenario.

+## --Commit-41-- ##
+A layouting of userAccountPage.html and userHomePage.html pages with increasing of the container size on userAccountPage.html and standardization of the "nav-bar" on userAccountPage.html and userHomePage.html.